vranathunga/vranathunga/README.md

   <img src="images/portfolio-baner-2-2.png" alt="Vindya Ranathunga Banner" width="100%" />
 </p>

 <p> I like to solve puzzles.
-I always prefer to ask "Why?"
+I always curious about "Why?"
 I like to solve problems & questions such as, </p>
 :four_leaf_clover: How to detect neurodegenerative disorders before symptoms? <br>
 :four_leaf_clover: Speak and communication to spinal cord injured people? <br>
 :four_leaf_clover: New theraputics to neurodegenarative disorders <br>